‘OK with killing anybody’: Navy SEALs describe platoon leader accused of war crimes

 (CNN) - Video of interviews have been released from the investigation into the Navy SEAL acquitted of murdering an ISIS terrorist.

-Navy SEAL Special Operations Chief Edward Gallagher was acquitted acquitted of killing a 17-year-old Islamic terrorist while deployed to Iraq in 2017.
+Navy SEAL Special Operations Chief Edward Gallagher was acquitted of killing a 17-year-old Islamic terrorist while deployed to Iraq in 2017.
 He was convicted of posing for a photo with the captive’s corpse.
 (Source: Andrea Gallagher/CNN)

 Fellow SEALs told investigators Special Operations Chief Edward Gallagher posed for photos with the body of the fighter and shot into a crowd of civilians.